oat-sa/tao-extension-release/README.md

 Next version taken based on [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 Some treats of the next version calculation:
-- if multiple commits contains a breaking change, the version will be increased by one major semver version
+- if one or more commits contains a breaking change, the version will be increased by one major semver version
-- if multiple commits contains a feature change, the version will be increased by one minor semver version
+- if one or more commits contains a feature change, the version will be increased by one minor semver version
-- if multiple commits contains a bugfix change, the version will be increased by one fix semver version
+- if one or more commits contains a bugfix change, the version will be increased by one fix semver version
 - if no commit contains a conventional change information, the version will be increased by one fix semver version and warn the user
 - if `release-version` option provided, it will be taken as next release version and version calculation will be skiped